rmln/marw/readme.txt

 This is where web interface is located (not distributed with this code).

+To see available commands from line inteface, type:
+$ python3 srmorph.py -h

 In case you create your own corpus, don't forget to edit readme template in conf.py.